rkmanga/rkmanga/README.md

 - 👋 Hi, I’m RK
 - 👀 I’m interested in alamost everything about software and writing about software!
 - 🌱 I’m currently learning advanced Javascript.
-- 💞️ I’m looking to collaborate on an open source software documentation.
+- :busts_in_silhouette: I’m looking to collaborate on an open source software documentation.
 - 📫 How to reach me: via GitHub!

 <!---